uutzinger/PythonPromptEngineering/Readme.md

 <a href="./time_domain_plot_filter.png" target="_blank"> <img src="./time_domain_plot_filter.png" width="600"> </a>
 <a href="./power_spectrum_filter.png" target="_blank"> <img src="./power_spectrum_filter.png" width="600"> </a>

+You can see that the signal at 60Hz is at lower intensity, but its still present.

 **This is optional part and will give you extra credit**